backdrop-contrib/webform/readme.md

 Install this module using the official Backdrop CMS instructions at https://backdropcms.org/guide/modules

-Edit the settings under "Administer" -> "Configuration" -> "Content authoring" -> "Webform settings"
+Edit the global settings under "Administer" -> "Configuration" -> "Content authoring" -> "Webform settings"

+Webform also has many options for each created webform in the traditional "node edit" screen

 COMING FROM DRUPAL?
 -------------------